raynayx/raynayx.github.io/source/_posts/docker-wsl-vscode-rp2.md

 ---
 uuid: ddfb9e7e-9f9c-7b98-0821-2a221cef42ea
-title: VS Code for Container-based Embedded Systems Development in WSL2 -- For RP2040
+title: Container-based Embedded Systems Development with VS Code in WSL2 -- for RP2040
 date: 2025-02-03 08:38:06
 category: Reveries of a Lost Craftsman
 excerpt: To turn any directory into a Dev Container directory,